curatorio/widgets/README.md

 var widget = new Curator.Widgets.Grid({
     // ...
     grid: {
-        minWidth:200,  // minimum width of a square in the grid rows:3         // desired number of rows in the grid }
+        minWidth: 200,  // minimum width of a square in the grid
+        rows: 3         // desired number of rows in the grid }
 });
 ```